Free UK Delivery on orders over £75*

 • Also, take care not to move the fermenting bucket.
 Not moving the bucket will allow any sediment to settle.

-• Once the fermentation has finished, take a reading with the hydrometer to determine the gravity of the liquid, which is now called a wash.
+• Once the fermentation has finished, take a reading with the hydrometer to determine the gravity of the liquid, now called a wash.
 The gravity should read between 980 and 990

-• Add the Turbo Clear, which as two parts.
+• Add the Turbo Clear, which has two parts.
 You should add these one hour apart.

-• Leave the wash in a cool place for 24 hours allowing it to clear.
+• Leave the wash in a cool place for 24 hours to clear.

-• Syphon the wash into the 20L bucket taking great care not to disturb the dark sediment at the bottom.
+• Syphon the wash into the other 25L bucket carefully to avoid disturbing the dark sediment at the bottom.
+This is known as racking off.

-• You now have the clear wash, which is the basis for the distillation process in the clean bucket.
+• You now have the clear wash of approximately 24 litres of flavourless alcohol solution, containing between 14% and 20% ABV, depending on the sugar content and yeast used, which is the basis for the distillation process in the clean bucket.
 Cover with a solid lid ready for use when needed.

 2. DISTILLING

-• Using the Air Still, place the ceramic boil enhancers inside plus a capful of distillers conditioner.
+• Using the Air Still, place the ceramic boil enhancers inside, plus a capful of distiller conditioner.

 • Fill the Air Still with 4 litres of your wash.
 Take care not to overfill.
 There is a marker inside the Air Still denoting the 4-litre mark.

-• Put the lid on the Air Still making sure that the nozzle is in place and switch on.
+• Put the lid on the Air Still, make sure the nozzle is in place, and switch it on.

 • Place a 1-litre capacity jug under the spout to catch the distilled liquid.
 The distillation duration is approximately two hours.

-• It would be best to discard the first 100ml in the jug as the head contains methane, which is not drinkable.
+• It is good practice to discard the first 100ml in the jug as the head contains methane, which is not drinkable.

 • The middle part is the potable safe portion.
 The central part should give you approx 700ml of pure alcohol.